 Thou wilt keep him in perfect peace, whose mind is stayed on thee; because he trusteth in thee.
 (Isaiah 26:3.)

 Do Good On The Sabbath!

 Follow Jesus' example and do good on the sabbath.
 Perhaps do a mitzvot -- a good deed.

-Justin Martyr in 165 AD wrote in First Apology that after the communion service, "we remind each other of his duty, and the rich relieve the poor, and upon such charitable accounts we visit some or other every day."
+Justin Martyr in 165 AD wrote in First Apology that weekly, "we remind each other of his duty, and the rich relieve the poor, and upon such charitable accounts we visit some or other every day."
 (First Apology LXXXVI at page 91.)
 "But the wealthy and the willing, for everyone is at liberty to contribute as they think fitting, [make a collection], and this collection is deposited with the bishop, and out of this he relieves the widow and the orphan, and such as are reduced to want, by sickness or any other cause, and such as are in bonds, and strangers that come from afar...."
-Id., at 94.)
+Id., at 94.

 In conformance with Jesus's commands and the example of the early church, on each sabbath perhaps send a donation to orphans if not visit and care for them in your personal ministry.
 (I have no affiliation with any of the organizations I recommend below.)